GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-focus-mode/index.md

 ### _Optional: Assign a keyboard shortcut_ {: #step-6 }

-As a bonus, add a shortcut to make it easier to enable or disable focus mode.
-Add the “commands” key to the manifest.json.
+As a bonus, let's add a shortcut to make it easier to enable or disable focus mode.
+Add the `“commands”` key to the manifest.

 {% Label %}manifest.json:{% endLabel %}